Lithium tetrahydridogallate: Usage

 Reacting lithium gallium hydride and sodium hydride or potassium hydride yields respectively the more stable sodium tetrahydrogallate (decomposes in argon atmosphere at 165 °C) and potassium tetrahydrogallate (decomposes at about 230 °C).
-Both appear as white crystalline powders e can be preserved in the absence of water and moisture for more than one year.
+Both appear as white crystalline powders that can be preserved in the absence of water and moisture for more than one year.

 Digallane is produced by reaction between lithium tetrahydrogallate and monochlorogallane.